shenhuiying2017/azure-docs.es-es/articles/azure-functions/functions-create-an-event-processing-function.md

 <properties
-   pageTitle="Creación de una función de procesamiento de eventos | Microsoft Azure" description="Utilice Funciones de Azure para crear una función de C# que se ejecuta basándose en un temporizador de eventos." services="functions" documentationCenter="na" authors="ggailey777"
+   pageTitle="Create an event processing function | Microsoft Azure" description="Use Azure Functions create a C# function that runs based on an event timer." services="functions" documentationCenter="na" authors="ggailey777"